-John Cotiguala is an Associate in the Intellectual Property practice group of Paul Hastings and is based in the firm’s Chicago Office.
+John Cotiguala is Of Counsel in the Intellectual Property practice group of Paul Hastings and is based in the firm’s Chicago office.
 His practice focuses on intellectual property disputes relating to patents, trade secrets, and trademarks across a broad range of technologies, including electronic trading computer software, wireless communication, encryption, optical identification devices, video compression, cryopreserved hepatocyte preparations, golf clubs, oil and gas extraction, and solvent cements.

 Prior to attending law school, Mr. Cotiguala developed software in the telecommunications and product life cycle management industries, gaining a unique technical and business perspective that he now applies in his intellectual property practice.
 Mr. Cotiguala also created a consulting firm that managed electronic discovery projects for attorneys.

 - Named “Illinois Rising Star” in Intellectual Property by Thomson Reuters (2018-2023)

 - Chicago-Kent College of Law, J.D., 2012, Certificate in Intellectual Property